 The startup procedure under Windows is very similar to that under UNIX, but references to the 'home directory' need to be clarified, as this is not always defined on Windows.
 If the environment variable R_USER is defined, that gives the home directory.
 Next, if the environment variable HOME is defined, that gives the home directory.
 After those two user-controllable settings, R tries to find system defined home directories.
-It first tries to use the Windows "personal" directory (typically C:\Documents and Settings\username\My Documents in Windows XP).
+It first tries to use the Windows "personal" directory (typically My Documents in recent versions of Windows).
 If that fails, and environment variables HOMEDRIVE and HOMEPATH are defined (and they normally are) these define the home directory.
 Failing all those, the home directory is taken to be the starting directory.